IPK-BIT/divassociate/clowm/usage.md

 - `vcf`: The VCF file to be transformed to PLINK format.
 - `samples`: The TSV file containing the germplasm IDs to use for the GWAS.
 - `phenotypes`: The TSV file containing the sample IDs and the observation values for the variable.
 Ordered the same as in `samples`
-- `covariates`: The TSV file containing the sample IDs and the covariates.
+- `covariates`: Optionally the TSV file containing the sample IDs and the covariates.
 Ordered the same as in `samples`
 - `outdir`: The directory where the results will be saved.